 Sample review

 I review a short sample to assess the scope, level of intervention, and timeline.
 This review is for assessment purposes only and does not involve editing.
+Based on this review, I provide a detailed quote.

 Optional sample edit